 I’ve been thinking a lot lately about blogs– probably pretty obvious, since I recently started this one.
 Specifically, I’ve been thinking about what the best practices are and how one should go about it.

 I’m relatively new to the corporate blogging space.
-There’s a number of people out there who have been in the game since it started and they’ve laid the ground for the rest of us.
+There’s a number of people out what to sell on ebay there who have been in the game since it started and they’ve laid the ground for the rest of us.
 How frequently do you read blogs, either for business or personal use?
 I know I read blogs constantly, since I work in a field that literally can change from day to day.
 There’s no doubt that blogs can be a huge asset for a company.
-But how to go about it?
+But how to go about it

 As with most things, there is no one right answer.
 Different industries and niches need different things for their audiences.
 But so far, I’ve stumbled across some blogging best practices and I think they’re relevant for most corporate bloggers– that is, people writing on behalf of a company.
 Some of these seem pretty common-sense to me, but considering how frequently I stumble across people who have chosen to do the exact opposite of what I recommend, I think there’s a place for those recommendations here.